-Insight courses with their associated credits and descriptions are published in the course catalog on the Insight website.
+Insight courses with their associated credits and descriptions are published within the systems and shared with students.

 Course Load

 Students may take between five (5) and seven (7) courses through Insight each academic semester.
 Students cannot take more than seven (7) or fewer than five (5) courses during the semester without the consent of the Insight Principal and Academic Counselor.
 Each course is worth 0.5 credits per semester.